Ready to Row? Not sure if you're ready to make a commitment during the school year? Is this a good fit?

 River City Crew's scholastic rowing program is offered throughout the year, and is broken down into three sessions or seasons - spring, summer and fall.

 Rowing is not a familiar sport to many new high school students and relatively few new River City Crew (RCC) members have ever rowed prior to joining our program.
-Many have never even seen rowing before.NOTE: Starting in the 2015 Spring Season new members to RCC without previous rowing experience can take spring or fall Learn-To-Row sessions.
+Many have never even seen rowing before.NOTE: Starting in the 2017 Fall Season new members to RCC without previous rowing experience can take fall Learn-To-Row sessions if space permits.
 There are a limited number of LTR spaces.
 All others will be put on a waiting list and accepted only if there is room on the team or given priority in the summer LTR sessions.

 River City Crew holds "Learn-to-Row" (LTR) classes for rising 8th to rising 11th graders including beginners as well as intermediate / advanced Rowing Camp every summer.
 We also have the ability to have sculling lessons during the summer months as well.
 Learn-to-Row introduces first-timers to the equipment, procedures and basic techniques.
 The classes are a great way to learn more about the sport and make new friends. details